x

 BACKGROUND

-REACH aims for a high level of protection of human health and the environment.
-It provides incentives for manufacturers, importers and downstream users of chemicals to replace substances of very high concern (SVHC) with suitable alternatives.
-REACH not only defines an obligation for article suppliers to communicate on SVHC in articles down the supply chain, but it also establishes a right to know for consumers.
-This right outlined in Article 33(2) of the REACH Regulation entitles consumers to receive information from suppliers of products on the presence of SVHC (persistent, bio-accumulative and/or toxic substances, carcinogenic, mutagenic, endocrine disrupting or respiratory sensitising) in those products within 45 days as well as information on the product’s safe use.
-This flow of information requires effective communication between all actors in the supply chain on SVHC in the input materials of products (REACH Article 33.1).
+The REACH Regulation aims for a high level of protection of human health and the environment.
+It provides incentives for manufacturers, importers and downstream users of chemicals to replace Substances of Very High Concern (SVHCs) with suitable alternatives.
+REACH not only defines an obligation for article suppliers to communicate on SVHCs in articles down the supply chain, but it also establishes a right-to-know for consumers.
+This right, which is outlined in Article 33(2) of the REACH Regulation, entitles consumers to receive information from suppliers of articles on the presence of SVHCs (persistent, bio-accumulative and toxic substances, very persistent and very bio-accumulative substances, carcinogenic, mutagenic, and reprotoxic substances, endocrine disruptors or substances of similar concern) in those articles within 45 days as well as information on the product’s safe use.
+This flow of information requires effective communication among all actors in the supply chain regarding the presence of SVHCs in articles and their components, as stipulated in REACH Article 33(1).
 According to ECHA’s 2016 report on the operation of REACH, there are “clear indications that information on substances in articles is not adequately communicated in the article supply chains”.

 OBJECTIVES